DLXPlugins/insta-admin/.github/ISSUE_TEMPLATE/feature.md

 ## Feature Request

-What would you like to add or change in regards to Highlight and Share?
+What would you like to add or change in regards to InstaAdmin Landing Page?

 ## Describe any solutions you've considered